kieranpotts/rootfiles/docs/en/contributing.md

 ## Bug Reports

 Before reporting a bug, please search the [issue tracker][1] to see if the bug has been reported already.
-Also, please checkout the ``prod`` (production) branch and try to reproduce the error.
-If the bug does not exist in the very latest iteration of the software, it has already been fixed.
+Also, please checkout the ``test`` branch and try to reproduce the error.
+The ``test`` branch represents the most recent iteration of the software.
+If the bug does not exist here, it has already been fixed.

-To fix bugs, the project maintainers must be able to reproduce them.
+To fix a bug, the project maintainers must be able to reproduce it.
 A good bug report will therefore include at least one of the following:

 - Detailed step-by-step instructions to reproduce the error
 - A live example of the problem, e.g. a [Codepen](http://codepen.io/)
 - A screenshot, if reporting a visual regression
 - A failing test case

 Describe the outcome that you expected, and what's different about the actual outcome.
-If relevant, please provide details of the browser name, version number, and operating system in which you experienced the error.
+If relevant, provide details of the browser name, version number, and operating system in which you experienced the error.
 If you think you can identify the source of the bug, such as a specific line or block of code, please include this information in your bug report, too.

 ## Source Changes